Online marketing is constantly changing. But there’s one thing that seems to remain the same and that’s competition.

 Once you’ve identified who they are, you can move on to the more detailed tools.

-As you already know, ads lets you obtain all kinds of useful information about your competitors’ campaigns.
+As you already know, Google Ads lets you obtain all kinds of useful information about your competitors’ campaigns.

 Auction Insights in particular can prove to be very useful.